MohitSinghBisht/Autonomous-Research-Agent/README.md

 ## Deduplication note

 Deduplication is the one deliberate non-LLM step.
 It uses string similarity on titles and content snippets.
 This is a data hygiene step, not a judgment step.

-## Known scope decisions

-- Cache-hit routing is not implemented.
-- Improved queries are not re-validated through the first node.
-This is deliberate to avoid recursion loops.
-- Clarification is implemented as a simple response path instead of a full `interrupt()` resume workflow.
-- Exhaustion fallback returns a best-effort answer marked as low confidence.